F. Winton Lackey

 In lieu of flowers contributions can be made to the Emory and Henry College I-Hey, P. O. Box 947, Emory, Va.
 24327

-Snyder Funeral Homes are assisting with the arrangements.
+Snyder Funeral Homes are assisting with the arrangements and tributes should be delivered directly to the church.

 Condolences may be expressed at www.snyderfuneralhomes.com